 Everything to know about ‘Dancing with the Stars’ Season 32

-“Dancing with the Stars” Season 32 is taking shape and it’s going to look a lot different than Season 31 — including a new (old) home.
-Here’s everything we know so far about the new installment.
+“Dancing with the Stars” Season 32 is back and it’s a bit different Season 31 — including having a new (old) home.
+Here’s everything to know about the season.

 Where is “Dancing with the Stars” Season 32 airing?

 ABC and Disney+.
 That’s right.
-After one season exclusively on Disney+, “Dancing” will return to ABC for Season 32, which will also stream live on Disney+.
-It will be the first series to be simulcast on ABC and Disney+.
+After one season exclusively on Disney+, “Dancing” returned to ABC for Season 32, which will also stream live on Disney+.
+It is the first series to be simulcast on ABC and Disney+.
 Episodes will also be available the next day on Hulu.

 “I’m very happy we’re back on ABC,” Derek Hough told TV Insider in June.
 “I think it was fantastic that we moved to Disney+ for a season.
 It did great, but I think that there’s definitely [still] an audience on ABC, a very loyal audience that may have missed out on last season.
 It’s groundbreaking in that I’ll be on both platforms as the same time.”